 Each class's assigned readings and exercises should be completed before attending that class, except for the first class.
-As this course depends heavily on practice exercises, attendance at all sessions is required and is critical to the student's success.
+As this course depends heavily on discussion and, at times, practice exercises and illustrations, attendance at all sessions is required and is critical to the student's success in the course.
 In case of illness or emergency, notify the instructor as soon as possible.
-If you find yourself having difficulty in this course, please contact the instructor immediately for assistance.
-If you simply want more discussion with the instructor about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.
+If you have difficulty in this course, please contact me immediately for assistance.
+If you simply want more discussion about any aspect of the course, please visit my office during office hours or at a more convenient prearranged time.